 Gerry first became involved in Educate Together in the late 1990s, as a parent member of the campaign group which resulted in the opening of Swords ETNS.
 He then became involved in the national organisation as a volunteer, and later was the first New Schools Officer to be appointed to the national office team in 2007.
 Gerry brings his extensive and valuable experience of establishing and managing numerous Educate Together primary schools to the role of New Schools Officer.

 Jennifer first became actively involved with Educate Together in 2014, as a parent member of the South Kildare Educate Together second-level campaign group, and joined the Educate Together national office team in 2016 as a Regional Development Officer on the New Schools programme.
 Jennifer studied Physics at DIT and Trinity College Dublin, and worked for many years in the semiconductor industry at Analog and Intel.
 She most recently worked for the parenting website Mykidstime, as content editor.

-Niall is a Business Graduate and spent most of his working life in industry but a lifetime’s passion for education saw him join Educate Together and his drive, aligned to a sharp business acumen, has been a boon to the organisation in many ways.
+Niall is a business graduate and has spent most of his working life in industry.
+A lifetime’s passion for education saw him join Educate Together and his drive, aligned to a sharp business acumen, has been a boon to the organisation in many ways.